Boston Accent Translator

 What Is the Boston Accent?

-The Boston accent is the non-rhotic American English dialect spoken in eastern Massachusetts, and it's one of the most recognizable boston accents in the country.
-This translator converts English into the Bostonian dialect and works both ways, so you can run a boston to english conversion just as easily.
+The Boston accent is an American English dialect associated with eastern Massachusetts, and it is one of the most recognizable regional accents in the country.
+It turns plain English into Boston-style speech and also works in reverse when you want to decode accent spelling back into standard English.

-The accent developed over centuries in the Boston area, shaped by Irish, Italian, and working-class communities.
-The boston massachusetts accent is strongest in eastern neighborhoods, while the broader massachusetts accent softens as you move west and bostonian english gives way to a more neutral sound.
+The accent developed over time in and around Boston, shaped by Irish, Italian, and working-class communities.
+It is most noticeable in eastern neighborhoods, while the broader Massachusetts sound softens as you move farther west.

 1. Type your English text into the left box